GlitchLinux/QEMU-QuickBoot/README.md

 - Install an OS onto a USB stick from inside a VM
 - Try out bootable media before writing it to real hardware
 - Spin up a throwaway VM for testing
+- Run a background guest headless and manage it entirely over SSH
 - Hotplug a USB stick, smartcard reader, or external drive into a running guest
 - Stress-test a guest's reaction to network changes (custom subnets, gateways, DNS)